George Grosz: Work

 his earliest oils that can be identified date from 1916.

 By 1914, Grosz worked in a style influenced by Expressionism and Futurism, as well as by popular illustration, graffiti, and children's drawings.
 Sharply outlined forms are often treated as if transparent.
 The City (1916–17) was the first of his many paintings of the modern urban scene.
 Other examples include the apocalyptic Explosion (1917), Metropolis (1917), and The Funeral, a 1918 painting depicting a mad funeral procession.
 He settled in Berlin in 1918 and was a founder of the Berlin Dada movement, using his satirical drawings to attack bourgeois supporters of the Weimar Republic.

 His drawings, usually in pen and ink which he sometimes developed further with watercolor, frequently included images of Berlin and the Weimar Republic in the 1920s.
 Corpulent businessmen, wounded soldiers, prostitutes, sex crimes and orgies were his great subjects (for example, see Fit for Active Service).
 His draftsmanship was excellent although the works for which he is best known adopt a deliberately crude form of caricature in the style of Jugend.
 His oeuvre includes a few absurdist works, such as Remember Uncle August the Unhappy Inventor which has buttons sewn on it, and also includes a number of erotic artworks.
+George Grosz served as the illustrator for Carlyle-Wicksteed translation of the Divine Comedy published by the Illustrated Modern Library.
+His illustrations, mostly monotone drawings, are spread throughout the three books' cantos and typically depict scenes of torment and punishment in Inferno and many angels in Purgatorio and Paradiso.